arjun1131/AWS-SAA-C-03-Notes/Application Management.md

-For monitoring , AWS has application named **"Amazon CloudWatch"** <br>
-Amazon CloudWatch is a monitoring and observability service that collects data & provides actionable insights into your applications, and enables you to respond to system-wide performance changes, optimize resource usage, and get a unified view of operational health.<br>

 #### Benefits of Monitoring :<br>
 1. Respond to operational issues proactively before your end users are aware of them.<br>
 2. Improve the performance and reliability of your resources.<br>